spring-projects/spring-integration-extensions/spring-integration-kafka/README.md

 Inbound Channel Adapter:
 --------------------------------------------

 The Inbound channel adapter is used to consume messages from Kafka.
-These messages will be placed into a Spring Integration channel as Spring Integration specific Messages.
+These messages will be placed into a channel as Spring Integration specific Messages.
 Kafka provides two types of consumer API's primarily.
-One is a high level consumer and the other is called Simple Consumer.
-Highlevel consumer is pretty complex inside and handles a lot of logic.
+One is called the high level consumer and the other is the Simple Consumer.
+Highlevel consumer is pretty complex inside.
 Nonetheless, for the client, using the high level API is straightforward.
 Although easy to use, High level consumer does not provide any offset management.
-So, if you want to rewind and re-fetch messages, it is not possible to do so using the high level conusmer API.
-Offsets are managed by the Zookeeper internally.
-If your use case does not require you to manage offsets or re-read messages from the same consumer, then high level consumer is a perfect fit.
-Spring Integration Kafka inbound channel adapter currently support only the high level consumer.
+So, if you want to rewind and re-fetch messages, it is not possible to do so using the high level consumer API.
+Offsets are managed by the Zookeeper internally in the high level consumer.
+If your use case does not require any offset management or re-reading messages from the same consumer, then high level consumer is a perfect fit.
+Spring Integration Kafka inbound channel adapter currently supports only the high level consumer.
 Here are the details of configuring one.

 ```xml
 	<int-kafka:inbound-channel-adapter id="kafkaInboundChannelAdapter"